jiayuehua/blog/_posts/2019-12-28-metaprogramming-n-ways.md

 has to spend at least two lines of code transforming `TypeList<Ts...>` into `lib::something<Ts...>` and back again.
 In Mp11, _it just works._

+(Thanks to Ilya Popov for improving this code!)

     #include <boost/mp11/algorithm.hpp>
     #include <boost/mp11/integral.hpp>
     namespace lib = boost::mp11;